01 of 17

 14 of 17

 To create a rich purple dye, chop the cabbage leaves to release juice and add boiling water.
-Strain and dye.Continue to 15 of 17 below.
+Strain and use the dye.Continue to 15 of 17 below.

 15 of 17